-- 1. Use 120-volt a.c. household current on a dedicated circuit. - 2.
-It is the responsibility of the owner to ensure that all users of this treadmill are adequately informed of all warnings and precautions. - 3.
+- Use 120-volt AC household current on a dedicated circuit. - 2.
+It is the owner's responsibility to ensure that all users of this treadmill are adequately informed of all warnings and precautions. - 3.
 The use of an extension cord with this product is not recommended.
-If an extension cord is needed, use a short (less than 10 feet) heavy gauge (14 gauge or better) extension cord with a three prong (grounded) plug and receptacle. - 4.
+If an extension cord is needed, use a short (less than 10 feet) heavy gauge (14 gauge or better) extension cord with a three-prong (grounded) plug and receptacle. - 4.
 Never leave the treadmill unattended when plugged in.
 Remove the safety key and unplug the unit from the outlet when not in use and before removing or replacing parts. - 5.
-Never operate the treadmill if it has a damaged cord or plug, if it is not working properly, if it has been dropped, damaged, or exposed to water.
+Never operate the treadmill if it has a damaged cord or plug if it is not working properly, if it has been dropped, damaged, or exposed to water.
 Never move the treadmill belt while the power is turned off. - 6.
-Do not pull the treadmill by the power supply cord or use cord as a handle.
-Keep cord away from heated surfaces and open flames. - 7.
+Do not pull the treadmill by the power supply cord or use the cord as a handle.
+Keep the cord away from heated surfaces and open flames. - 7.
 Fitness equipment must always be installed and used on a flat surface.
 Do not use outdoors or near water.
 Do not place the unit on a loose rug or uneven surface.
 It is recommended to use an equipment mat to prevent the unit from moving while it is being used, which could possibly scratch or damage the surface of your floor.
-It is recommended to have a minimum of 3 metres safe clearance on all sides of the treadmill while in use. - 8.
-Keep the treadmill indoors, away from moisture and dust.
-Do not put the treadmill in a garage, covered patio or near water.
+It is recommended to have a minimum of 3 meters of safe clearance on all sides of the treadmill while in use.